exchange12rocks/PSGPPreferences/docs/New-GPPGroup.md

 ```

 ### -GPOName
-Specifies the name of a GPO into which you want to add the newly created group item.
+Specifies the name of a GPO into which you want to add the newly created group definition.

 ```yaml
 Type: String